baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 &emsp; https://github.com/JanSchm/CapMarket/blob/master/bot_experiments/IBM_Transformer%2BTimeEmbedding.ipynb

-## Data Proccessing
+## Data Processing
-We are using Bitcoin historical one-minute records from (UTC+8): 2021-01-01 00:00:00 - 2021-12-05 23:59:00, containing 488,160 records from Okex Excahnge.
+We are using Bitcoin historical one-minute records from (UTC+8): 2021-01-01 00:00:00 - 2021-12-05 23:59:00, containing 488,160 records from Okex Exchange.
 We got it from: https://www.kaggle.com/aipeli/btcusdt and it can also be found in our repository [here](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/data/okex_btcusdt_kline_1m.csv.zip).

-The data contains 5 features: opening price, highest price, lowest price, closing price and volume of transactions per minute.
+The data contains 5 features: the opening price, highest price, lowest price, closing price, and volume of transactions per minute.
-We calculated the correlations between the featurs and noticed that the first 4 (the prices) are high-corralated between themselves.
-So we wanted to add more meaningfull features to the data before handing it to the model.
-For that we used [FinTA](https://github.com/peerchemist/finta) which implements common financial technical indicators in Pandas.
-We chose only the features which are low-correlated to all others, and made sure they all use only past samples (so we won't accidently use the future).
+We calculated the correlations between the features and noticed that the first 4 (the prices) are high-correlated between themselves.
+So we wanted to add more meaningful features to the data before handing it to the model.
+For that, we used [FinTA](https://github.com/peerchemist/finta) which implements common financial technical indicators in Pandas.
+We chose only the features which are low-correlated to all others and made sure they all use only past samples (so we won't accidentally use the future).
 After choosing them we cleaned it from NaNs and ended up with a total of 34 features and 488029 samples (lost the first 131 samples).

 After that we splitted the data into train(80%), validation(10%) and test(10%), in chronological order as can be seen here:
 ![alt text](https://github.com/baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/blob/main/images/Data_Separation.png)

-After having these features we divided the mentioned 17k minutes into chronologically ordered train, validation and test sets of ~12k, ~3.5k and ~1.5k respectively.
+Then the train data is being scaled, and the validation and test datasets are scaled accordingly.

-We then splitted the training data to batches and each batch to have sequences that are `bptt` long.
-Every epoch the batches started from a random offset, which helped us to learn the connection between different batches along the training.
+Finally, we divide the train set into tensors of large sequential batches.
+During the training, we will sample from each batch a sequence of bptt_src to use as source and a sequence of bptt_tgt to use as target.
+In each epoch, we start to sample from a random start point to create more diverse data.